Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Introduction

-Additionally, the adiabatic tidal deformation of neutron stars in ST theories was first investigated within a PN framework in~\cite{Bernard:2019yfz}, where leading-order dipolar tidal corrections were included in both the dynamical and radiative sectors.
-In~\cite{Creci:2023cfx}, the authors emphasized that in ST theories, three independent tidal deformabilities are needed to fully characterize the response to external tidal fields: scalar, tensorial, and mixed scalar-tensorial deformabilities.
-All three types of deformation are encountered at the second PN order beyond the leading-order dipolar tidal effect.
-Hence, the first step to obtain gravitational waveforms that include these three types of effects consists in deriving the dynamics at the next-to-next-to-leading (or 2PN) order beyond the leading (3PN) tidal contribution.
-This was the subject of our first paper~\cite{Bernard:2023eul}, where we cross-checked our results with the alternative but equivalent post-Newtonian effective field theory formalism~\cite{Goldberger:2004jt}.
-In parallel, the leading-order dipolar and quadrupolar scalar effects, as well as the leading-order quadrupolar tensorial and scalar-tensorial effects have been studied in both the dynamical and radiative sectors in~\cite{Creci:2024wfu}.
+The effects of tidal deformation of neutron stars in binary inspirals have also been investigated within the PN-MPM framework and in the adiabatic approximation.
+In GR, such corrections have been computed in Refs.~\cite{Henry:2019xhg,Henry:2020ski,Dones:2024odv,Henry:2025uta,Henry:2026bqh} for comparable mass binaries.
+In ST theories, leading-order dipolar tidal corrections were included in both the dynamics and radiation in Ref.~\cite{Bernard:2019yfz}.
+In Ref.~\cite{Creci:2023cfx} was emphasized that, in ST theories, three independent tidal deformabilities are needed to fully characterize the response to external tidal fields: scalar, tensorial, and mixed scalar-tensorial deformabilities.
+All three types of deformation are encountered at the NNLO.
+Hence, the first step to obtain gravitational waveforms that include these three types of effects consists in deriving the dynamics at that same accuracy.
+This was the subject of our first paper~\cite{Bernard:2023eul}, where we cross-checked our results with the alternative but equivalent post-Newtonian effective field theory (EFT) framework~\cite{Goldberger:2004jt}.
+In parallel, the leading-order dipolar and quadrupolar scalar effects, as well as the leading-order quadrupolar tensorial and scalar-tensorial effects have been studied in both the dynamical and radiative sectors in Ref.~\cite{Creci:2024wfu}.

-In the present work, we extend our previous results by including the tidal corrections to the gravitational and scalar energy fluxes and the GW phasing at 2PN order beyond the leading-order dipolar tidal correction.
-In terms of fluxes, this corresponds to 1PN order beyond the leading-order quadrupolar radiation in GR.
-We also complete the full gravitational and scalar waveforms consistently to 1.5PN order beyond the leading-order dipolar effect (or 1PN order beyond the leading-order quadrupolar radiation in GR).
-In addition, we compute for the first time the memory $m=0$ modes, which are required to achieve the desired accuracy in the gravitational waveform.
+In the present work, we extend our previous results by including tidal corrections to the total energy flux, accounting for both gravitational and scalar radiation, and to the GW phasing at the NNLO.
+We further derive the full waveform, consistently incorporating gravitational and scalar modes, up to $\text{N}^{1.5}\text{LO}$ (i.e. relative 1.5PN order).
+In addition, we compute for the first time the memory ${\rm m}=0$ modes up to the NLO, which are necessary to achieve the desired accuracy in the gravitational part of the waveform.